epuvlist/timer/README.md

   given, then the interval is calculated since or until the current time.

   Menu options:

-  A - Add a new event
+  -A - Add a new event

   Enn - Edit event no. nn

   Dnn - Delete event no. nn

   X - Exit, optionally giving you the chance to save the data to disk

   Coding notes